Interest rate forecast for mortgages

 In percent

 The graphic shows the interest performance for five- and ten-year fixed-rate mortgages and the three-month SARON since the 2008 financial crisis.
-After a long phase of expansive monetary policy and falling interest rates, the interest level has increased significantly over the past two years.
-Following the relaxation of monetary policy this year, however, interest rates for fixed-rate mortgages are falling once again.
+After a long phase of expansive monetary policy and falling interest rates, the interest level increased considerably in 2022 and the beginning of 2023.
+Following the easing of monetary policy last year, however, interest rates for fixed-rate mortgages have again fallen significantly.

 Source: SIX, figures up to and including December 2021 based on Libor and from January 2022 on Saron.